Are Tungsten Rings Toxic

 Are Tungsten Rings Toxic?
 Here's the Truth You Need to Know

-Tungsten rings are incredibly popular for their durability, scratch resistance, and sleek, modern appearance.
-But if you're considering one, you might be wondering: Are tungsten rings toxic or harmful to wear?
+Tungsten rings have become extremely popular for their durability, scratch resistance, and modern appeal, making them a favorite choice for wedding bands and everyday jewelry.
+However, many people wonder: Are tungsten rings toxic or harmful to wear?

 Short answer: No, tungsten rings are not toxic.